- Short-term loans

 OnDeck has a very easy and fast application process.

 To start the process, all you have to do is fill out an application on their website.
-According to their FAQ, this is the information they might ask for:
+According to the FAQ, this is the information they might ask for:

 - Business Tax ID

-- Credit card statements for the last three months
+- Bank statements for the previous 1 to 3 months

 They’ll also ask for a bit of personal information about yourself, your business, and why you want the loan.
 While applying for a loan, you can call, email, or live chat with a loan specialist to help you through the process or answer questions.